warwickdatasciencesociety/olympic-datathon/README.md

 ## Welcome to the Datathon

 The Olympics Datathon is designed to be a language-agnostic mini "hackathon" for students with varying levels of experience.
 The focus of the datathon will be the exploratory data analysis - or as we like to call it data storytelling - of the given Olympics dataset*.
 We invite everyone who is interested in data science to participate, regardless of their technical background.
-This one day datathon offers an interesting dataset to explore, guidance along the way and free pizza!
+This one day datathon offers an interesting dataset to explore, guidance along the way, and free pizza!

 **Disclaimer**: This is an EDA and not a ML competition.